-The goal of this application is to understand the genetic structure of SCZ in the Chinese population, with a focus on rare and de novo variants segregated in the families and shared and ethnic specific genetic factors between the Chinese and Caucasian populations.
+The goal of this application is to understand the genetic structure of SCZ in the Chinese population, with a focus on rare and de novo variants segregated in the families, and shared and ethnic specific genetic factors between the Chinese and Caucasian populations.
 The application takes advantage of next-generation sequencing (NGS) techniques and multiplex Chinese family samples to simultaneously discover both transmitted and de novo risk variants and verifies the promising variants with large independent samples.
 This is an economically efficient and scientifically novel design.
 Based on the examination of study designs aiming at identification of rare risk variants,28,29 where the use of family-history positive cases leads to increase of statistic power in discovery of rare risk variants, our design will led to discover and identify new risk factors and shed light on our understanding of the genetic architecture of SCZ.

 Significance

 Genetic studies of SCZ have made significant progress in recent years and multiple loci have been identified in GWASs.
-Like many other complex diseases, these loci with common variants account for only a small proportion of the total heritability,7-9 and no causal variants in these loci have been found.
+Like many other complex diseases, these loci with common variants account for only a small proportion of the total heritability,7-9 and few causal variants in these loci have been found.
 There may be several factors to explain the missing heritability.
 GWAS is based on the premise that common diseases are caused by common variants.
 If the premise is true and we still cannot account for the majority of heritability, it would suggest that there may be substantially more risk genes with small effects.
-The reason that these genes have not been identified is likely due to lack of power in the GWASs.27,30 But if the majority of the cases of SCZ is not caused by common variants, we would not expect GWAS to be very successful for identifying the most of genetic risks.
-Whole genome sequencing and exome sequencing, on the other hand, is based on a different premise that single rare variant, or combinations of them, are the major cause of the disorder.
+The reason that these genes have not been identified is likely due to lack of power in the GWASs.27,30 But if many cases of SCZ is not caused by common variants, we would not expect GWAS to be very successful for identifying the most of genetic risks.
+Whole genome sequencing and exome sequencing, on the other hand, is based on a different premise that single common and rare variant, or combinations of them, are the major cause of the disorder.
 Recent studies have provided strong evidence that rare variants, including CNVs and de novo mutations, play an important role in SCZ.11-24 This is consistent with a recent survey of GWASs in which both common and rare variants contribute to disease risks, although the extent to which common and rare variants contribute varies across diseases.25 Since the genetic architecture of SCZ is likely to involve both common and rare variants, to ensure successful identification of risk factors, a better study design needs to consider both common and rare variants and accommodates their varying contributions.
 In this application, we propose to conduct exome sequencing of multiplex families with parents, affected and unaffected siblings.
 This design enables us to detect both common and rare risk variants, including de novo rare variants.
-In addition, our team (Dr. Xiong of UT Health Center at Houston) has recently developed novel strategies31,32 to jointly test both common and rare variants in family samples.
+In addition, our team (Dr. Xiong of UT Health Center at Houston) has recently developed novel strategies31,32 to jointly test both common and rare variants unifying family and population study desing (Zhu and Xiong, 2012).
 With our family design and the application of these new analytic strategies, we could significantly increase our power to detect the real effects of genes.
+The unified approach can also correct for unknown population stratification, family structure and cryptic relatedness while maintaining high power in the sequence-based association studies